ACTNXT

 CERIC’S ROLE

-CERIC contributes to the project with the analytical techniques and expertises provided by two so called Affiliated Entities (TUGraz and Charles University Prague).
+CERIC contributes to the project through the advanced analytical techniques and expertise of two of its Partner Facilities — TU Graz and Charles University Prague — both participating as CERIC’s Affiliated Entities.
 In particular, CERIC is responsible of the development of specialized instrumentation necessary to perform in-situ studies of materials exposed to hydrogen in different pressure and temperature environments (WP 3).
 Moreover, CERIC has an active role in other technical WPs, as well as in Project Management and Communications activities.

 Visit the project’s website